You could be a

 You deserve guidance and support, we're here to help

 We'd love to chat

 Our team is happy to help with any questions you may have.
-We are available for calls, text, and live chat during typical business hours, and you can always schedule a free call or send us an email at your convenience.
+We are available for calls and live chat during typical business hours, and you can always communicate with us at your convenience.